Supporting Civil Society in Ukraine: Frequently Asked Questions

 Q: The Call for Proposals requests applicants to attach "Audited accounts for 2022 and 2023 from the applying organisation", what does this mean?

 A: By audited accounts Norad means the results of the audit, not annual income reports.
+Further, an organisational audit for the last two years is required, a project audit is not considered sufficient.

 Q: Please clarify what is meant by “Capacity to absorb grants in the range NOK 10 – 70 million annually.”
 Does it mean that the annual turnover of the lead applicant is at least 10 million NOK or that the yearly budget for a single project in the lead applicant’s portfolio is at least 10 million NOK?
 Also, is the capacity measured by the lead applicant or by the joint capacities of the organizations within the project consortium?

 A: This means that the applicant organisation or the consortium as a whole (in total) must be able to implement a project in the range of NOK 10 - 70MNOK.
 The capacity is measured against the audited accounts of the applicant organisation(s) and hence the total turnover each calendar year of the organisation(s).
 It is the joint capacity we will be looking at specifically.
+Additionally, capacity to implement is understood as what range of project and turnover your organisation or consortium earlier have managed in a calendar year.
+Norad usually make payments of the annual grant amount twice in a year, first upon agreement signature and later upon proven financial need from the applicant.

 Q: Our audited accounts for 2023 will not be ready in time for the application deadline, may we submit it after the deadline has passed?